LINSMARIYA/LINSMARIYA/README.md

 - 🔭 I’m currently working on web development
 - 🌱 I’m currently learning Bootstrap
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on new projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with study materials
-- 💬 Ask me about Ui/UX
+- 💬 Ask me about UI/UX or Graphic Designing
 - 📫 How to reach me: linzmar0002@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Its good to brush up skills...wait not...waste not.